-[WHITE PAPER] Interested in learning more?
-Download the white paper, The CISOs Checklist for Healthcare Acquisition, with the full checklist of actionable to-do's for the CISO going through a merger or acquisition.
+[WHITE PAPER] Here for the checklist?
+Download The CISOs Checklist for Healthcare Acquisition and get the full list of cybersecurity priorities for the CISO going through a merger or acquisition.

 [EDITORS NOTE] The following interview with CI's EVP of Professional Services, Fred Langston, CISSP, CCSK, discusses topics he and CISO Mike Hamilton, CISSP, recently presented at a webinar with Healthcare IT News.
 You can view the complete webinar above.

 Any longtime observer of the healthcare industry has to be somewhat taken aback by the speed and breadth of the current healthcare provider industry consolidation; 2017 alone had 115 mergers and acquisitions announced.
 These trends have continued into 2018, with more existing clinical practices and regional hospitals being absorbed into larger hospital, clinical, and laboratory super-entities.
 All too often, these large acquirers avoid discussing the state of security and data protection at these smaller practices, hospitals, and diagnostic centers.